EmumbaOrg/postgres-invoice-pilot/README.md

 3. Before the `azd` workflow proceeds, checks are performed in the selected infra region and recommendations are generated on failure for following cases to ensure that the deployment is successful.
     - Azure CLI login
-    - Azure Flexible Server for PostgreSQL SKU [we recommend avoiding burstable instances as they might result in "Illegal Instruction" error in certain regions for vector queries]
+    - Azure Flexible Server for PostgreSQL SKU
     - Azure Container Apps quota
     - azd env name